techworkersco/twc-site/chapter_local/sf-bay-area.md

 ## Connect With Us

 We're excited to connect with new members!
-After you join the [TWC Slack](/subscribe/), come introduce yourself in `#local-bay-area`, share your ideas and learn about (or plan!) local events.
+When you [join TWC](/subscribe/), select the "SF Bay Area" chapter to be added to our local mailing list.
+Then, come introduce yourself in `#local-bay-area` Slack channel, share your ideas and learn about (or plan!) local events.

-You can also **[fill out this quick form](https://docs.google.com/forms/d/e/1FAIpQLSeXhHLTrtWpQr7eAPfValJvSZQt0EVlDyxZLxt53gthkrLDkw/viewform) to join our Bay Area chapter mailing list** where we periodically share upcoming events.
+We periodically share upcoming local events in our chapter email newsletter.
+You can also find them below.
 <br/><br/>

 ## Upcoming Events